What is BIS Certification?

 Types of BIS Certification

 In the process of obtaining BIS Certification, we take care of all BIS Schemes and norms.
-We provide you full assistance from filing the application form, testing, and coordinating with BIS Officer until you obtain the Certificate.
+We provide you full assistance, from filing the application form to testing and coordinating with the BIS Officer until you obtain the certificate.
 We assist in product testing and also in obtaining the various licenses covered under BIS.

 Product Covered Under BIS Certification